dbuchwald/6502/Documentation/Blog/26_Every_day_is_a_school_day.md

 So, what the hell?
 It seems like the A5 line is suffering from something strange that causes the line to produce very weak signal.
 Initially I thought it was the CPU that was driving the line poorly or something like that, but it just didn't seem so likely.

 It all seemed like there was something trying to "drive" the A5 line, like the signal was struggling to reach high levels, like it was pulled down.
-I turned the whole device down, and in desperate attempt measured resistance between A5 and A6 line, and took a picture so I never ever forget:
+I turned the whole device off, and in desperate attempt measured resistance between A5 and A6 line, and took a picture so I never ever forget:

 <img src="Images/26_a5_a6_resistance.jpeg" alt="26_a5_a6_resistance"/>